neofeo/BOX86-BOX64-WINEx86-TUTORIAL/README.md

     or just the mesa packages (dpkg will list the packages that are upgradable after  `sudo apt update`, it will warn you about new packages, so, not required to do full upgrade)

-10. with oibaf mesa drivers, we can test Gallium nine because it's enable by default. at point 8 I said we didnt have DirectX drivers, ding ding, I lied, we have "native" DX9 drivers and they are also possible to be used with wrappers on DX7 and DX8 games.
+10. With oibaf mesa drivers repo, we can test Gallium nine because it's enabled by default. at point 8 I said we didnt have DirectX drivers, ding ding, I lied, we have "native" DX9 drivers and they are also possible to be used with wrappers on DX7 and DX8 games.

-NOTE: nine and nine over panfrost it's on development, so, expect issues.
+**Note:** nine and nine over panfrost it's on development, so, expect issues.
 You can make an apitrace (https://github.com/iXit/wine-nine-standalone/wiki/apitrace) and place a ticket at mesa.

     once we added oibaf, we install the gallium nine component on the driver with